 1. Submittal and Due Dates

 The OCSE-75 report is completed by the tribal IV-D CSE program every federal Fiscal Year (FY) which begins October 1 and ends September 30.
 Tribal CSE Programs must submit this report by December 29 of each year, which is 90 days after the end of the FY through the Online Data Collection (OLDC) system.
 You are required to submit your reports electronically by using OLDC.
+Revisions to the OCSE-75 report are due by January 31 each year through OLDC.

 2. Signature